nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the Find mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-All contacts are displayed at default.
+All contacts are displayed by default.

 Step 2.
 The user executes `find n/David t/friend t/football` to search for a matching contact.